curateteaching/digitalpedagogy/keywords/interface.md

 Three aspects of *Steampunk Rochester* make it an exceptional digital pedagogy interface.
 It blends real-life history of Rochester, New York 1915-25, site of the host university.
 Students create fictional characters where Rochester becomes an open-access playable game space.
 The result is speculative fiction that relies on the structured archive of wiki, a steampunk vision of the future that finds new technologic aspects in dynamic roleplay of the past.

-Created in collaboration among four departments at the Rochester Institute of Technology (English, Fine Arts, Imagine Arts and Interactive Games) *Steampunk Rochester* will feed the local community with engaging story even as it also turns the city into a game lab.
+Created in collaboration among four departments at the Rochester Institute of Technology (English, Fine Arts, Interactive Games and Media, and 3D Digital Design) *Steampunk Rochester* will feed the local community with engaging story even as it also turns the city into a game lab.
 The large *Steampunk Rochester* wiki is already well populated with the people, places, and things that will become the raw material for the interactive video game to be developed.
 Trent Hergenrader's students, nimbly moving between play and creative writing, are engaging colleagues across the university in applied creative arts, where interdisciplinary projects make a "classroom" that is equal parts off-campus physical location, embodied imagination, wiki, and game mechanic.

 ### Giving Voice to Spanish-Language Life Histories
 ![screenshot](images/interface-Mongar-Esta-Vida.png)